slo-sleuth/slo-sleuth.github.io/Apple/APFS Imaging.md

   - exFAT preferred for universal access.
   - Drive will automount read-write

-It is possible to take two different tracks at this point
+NOTE: It is possible to take two different tracks at this point.
+One can create an archive of the logical content or a disk image.
+The rest of this section will focus on the disk image variant because many analysis tools are capable of reading file system metadata but few, in my experience, do a good job with reading that metadata from archives.

 - Create a disk image large enough to hold the evidence volume's logical data
   - hdiutil create -size <integer><m|g|t> -volname <desired name> -fs <HFS+|APFS> -attach <diskimage>